floooh/floooh.github.io/_drafts/2021-07-25-emulator-coding-with-zig.md

 ## Testing with Zig

-Like many modern languages, Zig has builtin testing capabilities which is very easy to use.
-One can just write tests in regular implementation files, and run them with "zig test src.zig".
+Like many modern languages, Zig has a built-in testing feature which is very easy to use.
+One can just write tests in regular source files, and run them with "zig test src.zig".
 This is very handy when building a project bottom-up when there's just a handful of unrelated source files that don't yet work together.
 For instance most of the basic building blocks in the CPU